 We understand.
 At Neale & Fhima, we are passionate about helping families who have lost loved ones due to traumatic accidents.
 Our attorneys have over 40 years of combined experience, and we have helped our clients secure tens of millions of dollars in compensation for their losses.
 We guide our clients through every step of the process, helping them understand their options while working tirelessly to secure maximum compensation for their loss.

 Over the decades, we have represented thousands of clients who have suffered catastrophic injuries and lost loved ones in accidents throughout Southern California.
-Our experience includes securing financial compensation for numerous victims of:
+Our experience as a truck accident attorney includes securing financial compensation for numerous victims of:

 Regardless of what happened, following a fatal accident, you owe it to yourself and your family to stand up for your legal rights.
 The loss of your loved one will affect your life for years to come; for many people, securing compensation through a wrongful death claim is the first step on their road to recovery.